AlignTrue/examples/global.md

 tags: ["global", "baseline", "ci", "paved-road"]
 ---

-# Global Baseline for AI-Assisted Repos
+# Global baseline for AI-assisted repos

 This pack establishes paved-road commands and consistent workflow patterns for AI-assisted repositories.
 It complements docs, testing, and TDD packs while deferring to security requirements.